Do you have too many versions of critical documents?

 Can you give me an example?

 Take, for example, Allina Medical Laboratories in Minneapolis, Minn.
 Without a standard for pushing out policies, lab staff often missed a new policy announcement or update to an older policy.
 With Hyland Software’s OnBase solution, policies are stored and monitored in a central repository.
 And Allina can now track which medical director signed a policy and when, while new employees are sure to receive the most recent versions of every policy they need to see.

 Furthermore, if a policy needs revisions, Allina can route a draft for review by the appropriate decision maker.
 When the policy is final, the system sends it to a medical director for approval.
 After 11 months, the solution reminds the policy owner that it is up for yearly review.
 That way, the staff doesn't need to worry about remembering when each policy is up for review, nor do they have to wait for slow paper approvals.
 Policies are always updated on time and Allina stays in compliance.

 This is crucial, as Allina must be ready for an audit by the College of American Pathologists or the American Association of Blood Banks.

 The best part about being able to manage the creation, revision and distribution of critical business documents is just that – the ability to manage the creation, revision and distribution of critical business documents.
-No more snafus with clients or customers working from old versions.
+No more headaches caused by clients or customers working from old versions.
 No worries that important notations are disappearing with the paper they were written on.
 And an unprecedented ability to ensure document consistency and keyword accuracy.